nilskch/monkeylang/README.md

 There are plenty examples that showcase all language features.

 ### Disclaimer
-The formatter is no quite there yet.
+The formatter is not quite there yet.
 It is time consuming to get the details right.
 I just wanted to test if my approach is about right.

 ## CLI
 You can use the monkey CLI to run monkey code locally.
 You can install it using cargo.